dotnet/ai-samples/src/build-2024/docs/Exercise/05 Add Plugin (Bing Search).md

     using Microsoft.SemanticKernel.Plugins.Web.Bing;
      ```

-1. Import the plugin from the WebSearchEnginePlugin object by creating a Bing connector using the Bing API key.
+1. Import the plugin from the WebSearchEnginePlugin object by creating a Bing connector using the Bing API key and suppress warning `SKEXP0050`

     ```csharp
+    #pragma warning disable SKEXP0050
     kernel.ImportPluginFromObject(new WebSearchEnginePlugin(
         new BingConnector(Environment.GetEnvironmentVariable("BING_API_KEY"))));
+    #pragma warning restore SKEXP0050
     ```

 1. Run the application by entering `dotnet run` into the terminal.
 Experiment with a user prompt "What are the major Microsoft announcements in Build 2024?"